fastoch/Podman/README.md

 - To search for images: `podman search <imageName>`.
 For example: `podman search nginx`
 - We can filter the results to only output official images: `podman search nginx --filter=is-official`

-## Running our first podman container

-- `podman run -dt -p 8080:80 docker.io/library/nginx`
-  - open a browser and head over to localhost:8080, you should see the Nginx web server running
-  - the `-dt` flag is for 'detached' mode with port mapping.
-  - It would be `portman run -d` without port mapping.

-Run `podman ps` to show a list of running containers.
-And `podman ps -a` to show all containers.

 ---

 ## About Nushell